JuliaLabs/SmartSolve/README.md

-# SmartSolve
-Proof of concept
+# SmartSolve.
+Proof of concept.